 And Dan:

 I've seen them both.
 Dreamgirls is awful, terrible shite.
 Worse than TV movie of the weak (pun intended).
 Enjoy.
 At least Blood Diamond is a step up from the movie of the week fare.
 Not a great film, with too much emphasis on action (and on the Europeans), not enough on ideas (or the way this all affects Africans).
-But Leo's good, Jennifer Connelly is beautiful and the African playing opposite them, Djimon Hounsou, whom I've liked since Amistad, steals the show.

 And Dan: